 National Fuse sponsors ARC Flash Seminars throughout the year in order for individuals to get the OSHA-required certification.
 Due to COVID, we are now offering attendance via Zoom.

-Our next seminar is scheduled for Wednesday, April 21, 2021 from 9:00am to 12:00pm.
-Click here to view the full seminar flyer.
+Interested in getting certified?
+Click here for more information on our next seminar and to view the full seminar flyer.
 The instructor Jack Bene is a licensed National Electrical Codes (NEC) Instructor and has completed over 150 flash studies for commercial and industrial facilities.
 In addition, Jack has trained several hundred companies on arc flash hazards, shock and electrocution hazards, grounding, over current protection and general national electrical code topics.

 The new National Fire Protection Association (NFPA) 70E-2021 110.5 (3) regulation reads “additional training and retraining in safety-related work practices and applicable changes in this standard shall be performed at intervals not to exceed 3 years.”
 A course completion certificate will be provided which establishes your compliance of the NFPA 70E training/retraining protocols.